-All Annual Meeting activities take place in the Washington State Convention Center unless otherwise noted.
+All Annual Meeting activities take place in the Washington State Convention Center and the Conference Center unless otherwise noted.

 Headquarters hotels are the Sheraton Seattle Hotel and the Grand Hyatt Seattle.
 Transportation will not be provided between hotels and the Washington State Convention Center.
 All hotels are within 5 blocks from the Convention Center and walking distance.
 Transportation for evening events will only take place to and from hotels in the official block.

 The deadline to receive discounted room rates has passed.
 The rates are now subject to availability.

 Please contact your hotel directly if you have any questions about your reservation.
 You may also visit the Hospitality Lounge in the South Lobby of the Convention Center.

 View a full map of downtown Seattle and hotel locations in this PDF.

 A portion of hotel room rates goes to the Alliance to offset Convention Center costs.

 Seattle-Tacoma International Airport (Sea-Tac) is the primary gateway airport for Seattle and Western Washington.
 Sea-Tac is served by 23 national and international airlines.
 It is located 15 miles from downtown airport, but you should plan for 45 minutes to get into town after claiming your luggage.

 A taxi stand is located on the third floor of the Sea-Tac parking garage.
 The approximate one-way fare between Sea-Tac and downtown Seattle is $40.